 For some reason, that seemed really wrong.
 I thought to myself… “They are NATIONAL and GLOBAL brands.
 Their BRAND NAMES alone should have enough momentum to surpass that milestone.”

 That’s when I began to take a closer look at their content and what it was they were delivering to their audiences.

-In short, the organizations that were doing really well (few and far between) were focused on delivering content that had value and meaning, and went above simply making a sale or putting forth an offer.
-They have a dedicated team (in-house or outsourced) working on delivering immediate value in exchange for their audiences attention, which in turn increased their brands trust and authority and increased sales.
+In short, the organizations that were doing really well (few and far between) were focused on delivering content that had value and meaning and went above simply making a sale or putting forth an offer.
+They have a dedicated team (in-house or outsourced) working on delivering immediate value in exchange for the attention of their audience, which in turn increased their brand’s trust and authority and increased sales.
 Furthermore, they engaged with their audiences on a regular basis, treating them like people who matter, which increased brand loyalty and the amount of attention their audiences were willing to give them.